appserver-io/appserver/_docs/servlet-engine.md

 execute all performance critical tasks, like bootstrapping, in a method called `init()`, when the Servlet Engine starts.

-## How a Servlet-Engine can help
+## Benefits of a Servlet Engine

-One solution is using a Servlet-Engine as it is intigrated in appserver.io.
+One solution is using a Servlet Engine as it is intigrated in appserver.io.
 Imagine a servlet as a class that implements the servlet interface, part of our PSR's.
 It provides a kind of MVC pattern controller functionality by invoking methods when a request comes in.
 Two things have to be considered when implementing the first servlet: Which requests need to be dispatched by the servlet and what functionality is to be provided.

-As many other frameworks, our Servlet-Engine uses a URL path to map a request to a controller.
+As many other frameworks, our Servlet Engine uses a URL path to map a request to a controller.
 In our case this is a servlet.
 You can write as many servlets as you want, but you do not need to provide any configuration.
 The following section demonstrates how to map a URL path to a servlet.

 ```php
 <?php